SD › Barcelona › Hotels › Bagués Review

 - Barcelona Sun & Segway – Eight different segway tours to choose from the classic (Port Vell, Barceloneta) to more specialized (Gaudi’s works, Montjuïc, Barcelona ’92 Olympics).
 Start location: 9-minute walk.

 - Tickets – Owned by Albert, the brother of Catalan superstar chef Ferran Adrià, this is a circus-themed tapas bar with the most creative tapas you’re ever likely to taste – a globally-inspired world tour in a few dishes.
-It’s a casual, informal, buzzy place, and the only tapas bar in town that you have to book online two months in advance.
-20-minute walk.
+It’s a casual, informal, buzzy place, and the only tapas bar in town that you have to book online 2 months in advance.

 Nearby Bars and Craft Beer

-- Alcoba Azul – Tiny, candlelit bar with low ceilings and medieval stone walls.
+- La Alcoba Azul – Tiny, candlelit bar with low ceilings and medieval stone walls.
 Squeeze in for good tapas – morcilla, tostas (open-topped sandwiches), patatas bravas – and plenty of wines by the glass.
-6-minute walk.

 - Negroni – This dark little bar heaves nightly with a youthful, studenty crowd that comes for the reasonably priced cocktails.
-The celebrated Negroni (Campari, gin & vermouth) is what they do best, but the bartenders can personalize each cocktail to suit the drinker’s tastes.
-9-minute walk.
+The celebrated Negroni (Campari, gin, & vermouth) is what they do best, but the bartenders can personalize each cocktail to suit the drinker’s tastes.